franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 To learn more about why we needed this change and how it might help you manage your projects, please read [this blog article on the new automatic scheduling mode](https://www.openproject.org/blog/new-automatic-scheduling-mode/blog/new-automatic-scheduling-mode/) that we published some weeks ago.
 See our documentation to get detailed information about how to use the automatic schedlung mode.

 ### Set agenda item outcomes for meetings

+In February 2025, we already published a milestone for our Meetings module: [Recurring meetings](../../release-notes/15-3-0/#schedule-recurring-meetings-to-streamline-your-weekly-biweekly-or-custom-appointments).
+With OpenProject 15.4, we released another great new feature that will help users better manage their meeting outcomes.
+They can now note relevant decisions, questions and follow-up actions for each agenda item.
+This way, all participants as well as users that could not attend the meeting will have a documentation of the relevant meeting outcome(s).

+> [!NOTE]
+> In our classic meetings module, users could write "minutes", which are notes taken during the meeting.
+Users can still edit the agenda item description to do so, but now they can also use the outcome feature to make it more clear.

 Text (important: goal is to let meeting participants note relevant decisions, questions and follow-up actions during a meeting.
 Also: More features to follow, workflow for minutes and participants on closing the meeting (#61911) and Meeting agenda items backlog for recurring meetings (#54751).)